VBAC (Vaginal Birth After C-Section) Delivery and Birth Injury

 The most serious risk associated with vaginal birth after C-section deliveries is uterine rupture.
 This occurs when the scar from the previous C-section tears open during labor and delivery.
 Uterine rupture typically results in expulsion of the baby and the placenta into the mother’s abdomen.
 When this occurs, there often is hemorrhaging (rapid, uncontrolled bleeding) that can cause the baby to be severely deprived of oxygen (hypoxia).
 This can lead to permanent brain damage from hypoxic-ischemic encephalopathy (HIE) resulting in developmental delays and cerebral palsy.

-Research shows that uterine rupture is more common in three instances—when labor induction drugs such as Pitocin or Cytotec are used, when the mother is over 35 years of age, and when the mother has had multiple C-sections.
+Research shows that uterine rupture is most common in three instances—when labor induction drugs such as Pitocin or Cytotec (prostaglandin) are used, when the mother is over 35 years of age, and when the mother has had multiple C-sections.
 Medical professionals must consider these risk factors for VBAC and explain their dangers to the patient.

 Infection and VBAC Delivery